opnfv/opnfvdocs/docs/release/installation.introduction.rst

 the platform and you may want to execute more exhaustive tests.
 Some investigation will be required to select the right test suites to run on your platform.

-Many of the OPNFV test project provide user-guide documentation and installation instructions as listed below:
+Many of the OPNFV test project provide user-guide documentation and installation instructions in :ref:`this document <testing-userguide>`

-- :ref:`Functest user guide <functest-userguide>`
-- :ref:`Yardstick user guide <yardstick-userguidde>`
-- :ref:`vSwitchPerf user guide <vswitchperf-userguide>`
-- :ref:`Software Fastpath Service Quality Metrics (SFQM) user guide <fastpathmetrics-userguide>`
-- :ref:`Bottlenecks user guide <bottlenecks-userguide>`
-- :ref:`Storage Performance Benchmarking for NFVI (StorPerf) user guide <storperf-userguide>`

 Security Notes
 ==============